oliverloops/react-hider/README.md

 }
 ```

-Show just one single element just if the boolean state is true:
+Show just one single element just if the <strong>boolean state is true</strong>:

 ```jsx
 const Appear = () => {